 7. Establish Strategies & Tools

-This is where you figure out how you slice up the paid, earned, and owned category.
+This is where you figure out how to slice up the paid, earned, and owned categories.

 Maybe the combo looks something like this:

-Increase your results and once a week boost a featured Facebook post.
-According to Joe Youngblood, wait a few days before boosting a Facebook post.
-Let it publish organically and then boost.
+According to Joe Youngblood, wait a few days before boosting a Facebook post, and let it publish organically and then boost.

-Introduce a branded hashtag and start using across social platforms.
+Introduce a branded hashtag and start using it across social platforms.
 Publicize in bios and posts.

 Encourage influencers to use the hashtag.
-Promote hashtag across social platforms, emails, ads and even social media covers and captions.
+Promote hashtags across social platforms, emails, ads, and social media covers and captions.

 Monitor social media for branded keywords and targeted keyword phrases.
-Twitter is primed with journalists, blogger, and real time influencers.
+Twitter is primed with journalists, bloggers, and real-time influencers.
 Find the conversations and engage.

-Warning: This type of activity has been known to cause positive outcomes in media coverage, shares, and engagement.
+Warning: This activity has been known to cause positive media coverage, shares, and engagement outcomes.

 Everyone needs to be using the same social media management tools and platforms.